The Discovery of Dynamics via Linear Multistep Methods and Deep Learning: Error Estimation: Numerical Experiments

-It can be observed that the predicted trajectories $\hat{\Bx}^{\varepsilon,\delta}(t)$ become less accurate over time and ultimately fail to math the true trajectories after a particular time.
+It can be observed that the predicted states $\hat{\Bx}^{\varepsilon,\delta}(t)$ become less accurate over time and ultimately fail to match the true states after a particular time.
 The inaccuracy of the long-time prediction for the Lorenz system is imputed to its positive Lyapunov exponent, which results in exponential growth of any tiny initial error over time \cite{Wang2008,Vaidyanathan2014}.
 Furthermore, the prediction performance also depends on the discrepancy between the initial value in prediction and the one for learning.
 Smaller discrepancy leads to better prediction.
 For example, in the case of $\delta=0$, it is shown that $\hat{\Bx}^{0,0}(t)$ moves consistently with $\Bx^0(t)$ until $t=5.1$, while $\hat{\Bx}^{0,0.2}(t)$ and $\hat{\Bx}^{0,0.5}(t)$ can only keep the consistency before $t=4.5$ and $t=1.5$, respectively.
-Similarly, for $\delta=0.2$ and $0.5$, the trajectories $\hat{\Bx}^{\delta,\delta}(t)$ has a longer accurately predicted period than $\hat{\Bx}^{\varepsilon,\delta}(t)$ with $\varepsilon\neq\delta$.
+Similarly, for $\delta=0.2$ and $0.5$, the states $\hat{\Bx}^{\delta,\delta}(t)$ has a longer accurately predicted period than $\hat{\Bx}^{\varepsilon,\delta}(t)$ with $\varepsilon\neq\delta$.
 These numerical observations are due to the fact that only training samples of one trajectory are provided in deep learning and, hence, the recovered force term may not be accurate far away from the sampled trajectory.
-In real applications, historical data from a certain trajectory are given and the goal is to predict the future state in the same trajectory.
-Therefore, according to our numerical results, deep learning works well for this purpose.